3 sleeps till Christmas! Are you ready?

 - sea salt

-Put chocolate in a microwave bowl and microwave for 1 min and stir repeat till the chocolate has melted.
+Melt the chocolate over a small pot of simmering water.
+Put chocolate in a bowl and place over the pot and stir till the chocolate has melted.